therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 >Throughout this lab whenever you are prompted to select a Splunk index please use <b>gcp_data</b>

 ### Create a Pub/Sub Topic
-- From your Google Cloud Console. `Select The Top left hand handburger` followed by `VIEW ALL PRODUCTS`
+- From GCP console, select the top left `handburger` (three bars) and select `VIEW ALL PRODUCTS`

 ![image_tag](/static/Lab1_gcpaddon/image20.png)

-- Select `Analytics` on the left hand menu then `select Pub/Sub`
+- Select `Analytics` on the left hand menu then select `Pub/Sub`
 - From the Pub/Sub screen select `+ CREATE TOPIC`
 - Name your topic `splunk_ta_topic`
-- `Click Create` leaving all other defaults
+- Click `Create` leaving all other defaults

 ![image_tag](/static/Lab1_gcpaddon/image30.png)

 >[!NOTE]
 >This will take around 15 seconds to create.

->[!IMPORANT]
+>[!WARNING]
 > The Google UI (different to the CLI) will automatically create a subscription for you whenever you createa a topic.
 This will be the same name as the topic with `_sub` appended to it.
 > For this lab our a subscription of splunk_ta_topic_sub will automatically be created.
 You can view this in the Google Console under Pub/Sub subscriptions.

 ### Create a Log Sink
-- From GCP console, select the `three bars` (hamburger) and select `VIEW ALL PRODUCTS`
+- From GCP console, select the top left `handburger` (three bars) and select `VIEW ALL PRODUCTS`
 - Select the `Observability` Category followed by `Logging`
-- In the Logging section from the left hand menu (may need to hover mouse on left hand side) `select Log Router`
+- In the Logging section from the left hand menu (may need to hover mouse on left hand side) select `Log Router`

 ![image_tag](/static/Lab1_gcpaddon/image24.png)

 - From the Log Router page select `Create sink`
 - Name your sink `splunk_ta_sink`
 - Add optional description.
-- `Click next` when ready
+- Click `next` when ready

 ![image_tag](/static/Lab1_gcpaddon/image31.png)